Unfunded mandate: History

 Federal unfunded mandates can be traced back to the post-World War II years, when the federal government initiated national programs in education, mental health services, and environmental protection.
 The method for implementing these projects at the state and local level was to involve state and local governments.
 In the 1970s, the federal government utilized grants as a way to increase state and local participation, which resulted in federal assistance constituting over 25 percent of state and local budgets.

 The first wave of major mandates occurred in the 1960s and 1970s, concerning civil rights, education, and the environment.
 The arrival of the Reagan administration ostensibly undermined various federal mandate efforts, as the executive branch promised to decrease federal regulatory efforts.
 For example, the passage of Executive Order 12291 required a cost-benefit analysis and an Office of Management and Budget clearance on proposed agency regulations, and the State and Local Cost Estimate Act of 1981 required the Congressional Budget Office to determine the state and local cost effects of proposed federal legislation moving through the Legislative Branch.
 However, the U.S. Advisory Commission on Intergovernmental Relations (ACIR) reported that, during the 1980s, more major intergovernmental regulatory programs were enacted than during the 1970s.

 According to a 1995 Brookings Institution report, in 1980 there were 36 laws that qualified as unfunded mandates.
 Despite opposition from the Reagan administration and George H. W. Bush administration, an additional 27 laws that could be categorized as unfunded mandates went into effect between 1982 and 1991.

 The U.S. Supreme Court has been involved in deciding the federal government's role in the U.S. governmental system based on constitutionality.
-During the period between the New Deal era and the mid-1980s the Court generally utilized an expansive interpretation of the interstate commerce clause and the 14th Amendment to validate the growth of the federal government's involvement in domestic policymaking.
+During the period between the New Deal era and the mid-1980s the court generally utilized an expansive interpretation of the interstate commerce clause and the 14th Amendment to validate the growth of the federal government's involvement in domestic policymaking.
 For example, the 1985 Supreme Court case Garcia v.
 San Antonio Metropolitan Transit Authority affirmed the ability for the federal government to directly regulate state and local governmental affairs.

 The increase of mandates in the 1980s and 1990s incited state and local protest.
 In October 1993, state and local interest groups sponsored a National Unfunded Mandates Day, which involved press conferences and appeals to congressional delegations about mandate relief.
 In early 1995, Congress passed unfunded mandate reform legislation.

-In 1992 the Court determined in various cases that the Constitution provides state and locality protections concerning unfunded mandate enactments.
+In 1992 the court determined in various cases that the US Constitution provides state and locality protections concerning unfunded mandate enactments.
 For example, in the 1992 case New York v.
 United States, the Court struck down a federal law that regulated the disposal of low-level radioactive waste, which utilized the Tenth Amendment to the United States Constitution to require states to dispose of the radioactive material.